LiMium/vite-plugin-sveltekit-telephone/README.md

 ## Usage

 Usage is very similar to `telefunc`.
-See the `examples/` directory for actual code.
+See the `examples/` directory for a complete project setup.

 ### Install
 ```shell